tucan9389/tf2-mobile-2d-single-pose-estimation/README.md

 - ~~Save model to saved_model~~
 - ~~Convert the model(saved_model) to TFLite model(`.tflite`)~~
 - ~~Convert the model(saved_model) to Core ML model(`.mlmodel`)~~
-- Run the model on Android
 - ~~Run the model on iOS~~
+- Release 1.0 models
+- Support distributed GPUs training
 - Make DEMO gif running on mobile device
+- Run the model on Android

 ## Reference